 My biggest achievement is to have transitioned from a purely research role to working on more product-focused projects.
-As the Principal Data Scientist for ADeffect, I had to learn about the complexity of the problem we wanted to solve and its inherent technical challenges.
+As the Principal Data Scientist for ADeffect, I had to learn about the complexity of the problem we wanted to solve.
+That and all the inherent technical challenges.
 This involved adapting my focus to be able to find a useful solution.
-There was a lot of thinking and hard work from different people to get to the final product, and I’m proud of the results.
+There was a lot of thinking and hard work from different people to get to the final product.
+Happily, I’m proud of the results.

 What’s your favorite TV ad campaign?